LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 If an agent has permissions to view survey results, the agent can see the survey transcript.

 <img class="fancyimage" style="width:300px" src="img/ConvoBuilder/surveyBot_agent2.png">

+## The manager experience

+Can see the current results of all agents in the Conversations dashboard

 ### Reporting